Denise Buckley

 Elizabeth Denise Buckley (born 26 April 1945) is a British actress.

 Life and career

 Buckley studied at the Guildhall School of Music and Drama, which she left in April 1965.
-Then she has suited in rep. at Bournemouth and Worthing.
+She then worked in rep in Bournemouth and Worthing.
 Her first TV contract was to play Claire King in Emergency Ward 10.
+Memorably, she appeared as a gaslighted victim in the episode A Cellar Full of Silence in the classic spy-fi series Department S.

-Since 1970 Buckley has been married to Scott Marshall, a casting agent, and the couple have two children: daughter Liza Marshall, who became a television producer, and son Jesse.
+Since 1970, Buckley has been married to Scott Marshall, a casting agent, and the couple have two children: daughter Liza Marshall, who became a television producer, and son Jesse.